AdobeDocs/experience-manager-cloud-service.ja-JP/help/forms/aem-forms-cloud-service-architecture.md

 +++

 +++Adaptive Forms
 Adaptive Forms enable customers to author web-friendly reflowable web forms and fragments that are used by the customers for their data capture needs.
-This feature enables customers to manage their complex data capture needs easily, by leveraging multiple integrations with Adobe Sign, Document Services, Form Data Model, Automated Forms Conversion service, and more.
+This feature enables customers to manage their complex data capture needs easily, by using multiple integrations with Adobe Sign, Document Services, Form Data Model, Automated Forms Conversion service, and more.

 +++

 +++Automated Forms Conversion Service (AFCS)
 Automated Forms Conversion service helps accelerate digitization and modernization of data capture experience through automated conversion of PDF forms to adaptive forms.
 The service, powered by Adobe Sensei, automatically converts your PDF forms to device-friendly, responsive, and HTML5-based adaptive forms.
-While leveraging the existing investments in PDF Forms and XFA, the service also applies appropriate validations, styling, and layout to adaptive form fields during conversion.
+While using the existing investments in PDF Forms and XFA, the service also applies appropriate validations, styling, and layout to adaptive form fields during conversion.

 +++